awsdocs/amazon-efs-user-guide/doc_source/wt2-apache-web-server.md

          $ sudo mkdir /var/www/html/efs-mount-point
          ```

       1. Mount your Amazon EFS file system\.
-You need to update the following command by providing your file system ID and AWS region \(if you followed the Getting Started exercise to create a file system, the getting started assumes us\-west\-2 AWS Region\)\.
+You need to update the following mount command using the EFS mount helper utility by providing your file system ID\.

          ```
-         $ sudo mount -t nfs -o nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2,noresvport file-system-id.efs.aws-region.amazonaws.com:/ /var/www/html/efs-mount-point
+         $ sudo mount -t efs fs-12345678:/ /var/www/html/efs-mount-point
          ```

-         Here you dynamically construct DNS name of the mount target from the EC2 instance you are on\.
-For more information, see [Mounting on Amazon EC2 with a DNS Name](mounting-fs-mount-cmd-dns-name.md)\.

 1. Test the setup\.